Andrew Levy: Twitter wars

 Levy took a seven-month hiatus from Twitter in 2018.
-He says, "Twitter was fun at one point. ...Once it hit a critical mass of people it just started sucking."
+He says, "Twitter was fun at one point. ...
+Once it hit a critical mass of people it just started sucking."

 Personal life

 Levy is a libertarian and occasionally takes positions that differ from conservatives and Republicans.
 In 2011, he defended liberal comedian and television host Bill Maher.
 In 2016, he said that conservatives "shouldn’t be so quick to dismiss the African American community’s frustration" with the #OscarsSoWhite campaign.
 That same year after Michelle Obama made a speech he wrote, "Seriously republicans are very lucky Michelle Obama says she has no interest in running for office."
+In the introduction of his podcast, The New Abnormal, Levy states "I'm a former libertarian who now sits pretty comfortably on the left."

 Levy has also been described as a "level-headed Trump skeptic" who is "comfortable calling out the president on his numerous mistakes."
 In 2017, Levy took on his former employer Fox News and President Donald Trump, saying, "Fox News…have backed themselves into this corner, and now they're the Trump News Network and that's their lifeblood."
 He continued, "The press is not supposed to be on the side of people in power ever.
 The press is supposed to be adversarial, the press is supposed to question, the press is not supposed to curry favor with authority."

 Levy has two cats, Pixel and Stormy.
 He has never been married.
 He has said, "Living your life in public is distasteful to me."